 If you’re looking for a fun, challenging, and effective exercise for your abs, look no further than crunch kicks.

-This simple exercise doesn’t require any equipment, works great for beginners, and the overloading potential is good.
+This simple exercise doesn’t require any equipment, works great for beginners, and adds needed variation to your ab workout routine.

 Without further ado, let’s dive into the movement, see what it is and why you should do it.